IELTS Scores Explained

 What is the Utility of IELTS Scores

-The test tries to assess all levels of skills and the ability of all test takers; hence, there is no minimum pass mark required for IELTS.
+The test tries to assess all levels of skills and the ability of all test takers; hence, there is no minimum pass mark required for the test.
 Organizations and institutions decide the level or band of scores required to meet their program requirements.
 The IELTS Global Recognition System webpage provides details on the specific requirements of individual organizations (http://bandscore.ielts.org/).

 IELTS being an international exam, continuing research and evaluation measures are in place to ensure the reliability and objectivity of the system.
 The scoring system, as of now, uses a 9-band scale to assess the candidates' performance.
 The system is easy to understand and implement, and is the same for both Academic and General Training versions of the test.